nvjome/chirpy-blog/_drafts/ar-15-build.md

 | :------------- | :----- | :----------------- |
 | Aero Precision |  |  |

 This included the buffer tube, spring, and buffer weight.
-They can all be source individually, but the compelte kit saves a bit of money.
-The enhanced [verify] version makes some tweaks on the mil-spec design that I though were good.
+They can all be source individually, but the complete kit saves a bit of money.
+The enhanced [verify] version makes some tweaks on the mil-spec design that I thought were good.
 Also, the standard version wasn't in stock and other kits were more expensive at the time.

 ### Stock